Mishawaka Catholic Youth Ministry

 Whether you're a parent, a young person, or someone called to serve — we'd love to hear from you.

-The Commission is building something that matters: a sustained, professional youth and young adult ministry that walks alongside every young person in our five Mishawaka parishes during the years when it counts most.
+The Commission is building something that matters: a sustained, professional youth ministry — and a coordinated young adult support across our four Mishawaka parishes — that walks alongside every young person during the years when it counts most.

 If you want to volunteer, learn more about the ministry, sense a call to serve on the Commission, or connect your teen or young adult with what we're doing — reach out.
 We'll get back to you.